-A search of a truck belonging to the defendant revealed Caucasian hair samples that were similar to Patricia’s.
-They also found bloodstains, reddish-brown fibers and a sales receipt for a Tasmanian Devil stuffed doll.
-Because of this evidence, the police were given a warrant to search Myers’ house where he lived.
+A search of a truck belonging to the defendant revealed Caucasian head hairs that were similar to Patricia’s.
+They also found bloodstains, reddish-brown fibers, and a sales receipt for a Tasmanian Devil stuffed doll.
+Because of this evidence, the police were given a warrant to search Myers’ house, where he lived.
 In his bedroom, they seized three .357 Magnum cartridges from a dresser.

 On March 6, 1984, Patricia Payne was shown five mug shots.
-Milton Johnson’s photo was the only one she had seen on September 6, 1983.
+The photo of Milton Johnson was the only one she had seen on September 6, 1983.
 After several minutes, Payne tentatively identified the defendant as her assailant.
 On March 9, 1984, she went through a six-person lineup in which each person repeated commands that the assailant had said to her during the day of her ordeal.
-Finally and unmistakably, she pointed out Milton as her attacker.
+Finally and unmistakably, she pointed out Milton Johnson as her attacker.

 Milton Johnson is suspected to be guilty of even more murders and victims, including Ralph Dixon, Crystal Knight, Zita Blum, Honora Lehmann, as well as Kenneth, Terri Johnson, and Anna Johnson.
 However, his involvement in these deaths was not fully proved.

 At first, a Will County public defender was representing Milton Johnson.
 However, one day before the scheduled trial date, William Swanoappeared as the defendant’s retained attorney.